jamesjmtaylor/blog/site/content/post/kmm-android-presentation-layer.md

 }
 ```

 With the data retrieval and pagination implemented, we can now add the UI to display the data.
-The `EquipmentActivity` forms the primary lifecycle object that the user interacts with, and contains the Jetpack Compose equipment screen:
+The `EquipmentActivity` forms the primary lifecycle object that the user interacts with and contains the Jetpack Compose equipment screen:

 ```
 class EquipmentActivity : ComponentActivity() {